-Bankers look forward to working with the Senate Committee on Agriculture to develop a new Farm Bill in 2025.
-Many provisions in the 2024 House Farm Bill provide a blueprint for policy changes to the credit title that will improve credit availability for rural America.
+Bankers look forward to working with the House Committee on Agriculture to develop a new Farm Bill in 2025.
+Many provisions in the 2024 House Farm Bill provided a blueprint for policy changes to the credit title that will improve credit availability for rural America.
 The most significant change bankers would like to see in the next Farm Bill is an increase in the FSA Guaranteed Farm Ownership Loan Program to \$3.5 million and the FSA Guaranteed Farm Operating Loan Program to \$3 million.
 As the cost of agriculture continues to increase, it is vital to have the FSA loan programs keep pace with modern agriculture.
 These new limits will achieve that goal.
-We thank Senator Hoeven and Senator Klobuchar for their work on the Producer and Agricultural Credit Enhancement (PACE) Act.
-Although the PACE Act has slightly lower guaranteed loan limits, we believe this legislation is a step in the right direction for FSA loan programs.
+We thank Representative Brad Finstad (R-MN) and Ranking Member Craig (D-MN) for their work on H.R.
+1991, the Producer and Agricultural Credit Enhancement (PACE) Act.
+We believe this legislation is a step in the right direction for modernizing FSA loan programs.

-FSA loan programs, and the FSA employees that administer the programs, are very important to our customers and their financial well-being during an economic downturn.
+FSA loan programs, and the FSA employees that administer the program, play a critical role in the agricultural economy particularly during times of economic uncertainty.
 Bankers will continue to work with FSA at all levels to ensure credit is available when it is needed most.
 However, the need for technology to improve FSA programs continues to be an issue.
 For too long, USDA has ignored the need for new technology within the FSA loan programs.
+ABA has provided information to the the House Agriculture Committee and USDA on potential changes in the technology space that would improve the loan making process.
 The 2025 Farm Bill is a great opportunity to improve FSA loan programs through technology and create greater efficiency for loan origination.

 For beginning farmers and ranchers, credit availability is vital to their survival.
-ABA supports reexamining the 10-year eligibility limits for FSA Beginning Farmer and Rancher programs.
+For this reason, ABA supports re-examining the 10-year eligibility limits for FSA Beginning Farmer and Rancher programs.
 Beginning farmers and ranchers are often starting to get their footing when their eligibility runs out.
 Collectively, we need to do everything we can to help beginning farmers and ranchers succeed.